Blog

 Typical royalty splits:

-Before work begins:
+Before production begins:

-This ensures clarity, commitment, and professionalism.
+This ensures clarity, commitment, and professionalism at every step.

 Q: Does my demo need to be mixed/mastered?